 Suspension and Comfort

-Weighing in at a scant three pounds, this is by far one of the lightest weight packs in our comparison.
-Normally, how much weight a pack will comfortably carry has a direct correlation to the pack-weight, heavier packs support heavier loads, however, with this pack, this isn't the case.
-This pack is a true workhorse when you need it, but on the other hand, a light, nimble featherweight pack when you don't.
+Weighing in at a scant three pounds, this is one of the lightest weight packs in our comparison.
+Normally, how much weight a pack will comfortably carry has a direct correlation to the pack weight, heavier packs support heavier loads; however, with this pack, this isn't the case.
+This pack is a true workhorse when you need it, but on the other hand, a light, elegant featherweight pack when you don't.

-Loaded with great features, the Granite Gear Blaze 60 is built with the avid hiker in mind and it shows.
-It packs in quite a few great features such as extra-large hip belt pockets, stretchy mesh stuff-it pocket, huge side water bottle pockets, removable top lid, a long, and a hidden front access zipper.
+The Granite Gear Blaze 60 is loaded with features and built for the avid hiker.
+It packs in many great features such as extra-large hip belt pockets, stretchy mesh stuff-it pocket, huge side water bottle pockets, removable top lid, and a long-hidden front access zipper.

-Three compression straps go across the front of the pack as well to keep the load tidy and are great for lashing anything from a closed-cell foam pad to bulky layers or wet socks.
-Each side of the pack also has three separate compression straps.
-Again, great for keeping the load secured, but also great for holding tent poles in place.
+Three compression straps go across the front of the pack to keep the load tidy and are great for lashing anything from a closed-cell foam pad to bulky layers or wet socks.
+Each side of the pack also has three different compression straps.
+Again, great for keeping the load secured and for holding tent poles in place.

-The top lid is simple with a single zippered pocket.
-While not the largest lid, it was handy for storing things like our toiletries bag, snacks, and our dity bag.
-For some trips when you don't need or want the lid, it can be easily removed and under the lid, the main compartment has a cinch and roll style closure with two crossing compression straps to lock down the top securely.
+The top lid is simple, with a single zippered pocket.
+While not the largest lid, it stores toiletries bags, snacks, and our dirty bag.
+For some trips when you don't need or want the lid, it can be easily removed, and under the lid, the main compartment has a cinch and roll style closure with two crossing compression straps to lock down the top securely.
 The lid can also be used as a waist pack when combined with the waist belt or as a chest pack for even more access to things while you are on the go.

-The long, hidden front access zipper runs up most of the front of the pack, to the side of the stretchy mesh pocket.
-We found this feature to be less than handy in most cases, but admittedly, this is mostly because we used a pack liner that restricted access to most everything inside, and usually, things we needed to have access to during the day, were kept in the top lid, stretchy pocket, strapped to the outside or in the top of the pack.
+The long, hidden front access zipper runs up most of the front of the pack to the side of the stretchy mesh pocket.
+This feature is not that handy because we used a pack liner that restricted access to most everything inside, and usually, things we needed to have access to during the day were kept in the top lid, stretchy pocket, strapped to the outside, or in the top of the pack.
 However, some users will love this feature and we think it is well designed using a heavy gauge zipper.

 The new A.C.
 (Air Current) Frame comes in three sizes for Short, Reg, Long torso lengths and each one has four separate shoulder strap attachment points which are simple to adjust to get the right fit.
-The hip belt is also able to expand or compress to fit waist sizes from 26" to 42".
+The hip belt is also able to expand or compress to fit waist sizes from 26 inches to 42 inches.

 We did find the RE-FIT waist belt to be difficult to remove and adjust because the hook and loop connection is hard to access and break free.
 All in all this pack has good adjustability and is very easy to get a great fit.